NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/LimitingShadowDocumentSize.rst.txt

 .. _limit_shadow_size:

-Limiting the Shadow Document size
+Limiting the shadow document size
 #################################

 The nRF9160 DK has a size limit of 2303 bytes for receiving TLS packages.